Is it better to burn out or fade away?

 Queen was a band that was more than the sum of its parts.
 And without all aspects intact, it feels fundamentally different.
 But, on the other hand, they were a band taken from the scene too early, so it’s hard to fault May and Roger Taylor for wanting to carry on.
 We miss Freddie too.

 2. Led Zeppelin

 This is a biggie.
 Led Zeppelin embodied blues rock and hard rock and was one of the best British rock bands ever formed.
 I don’t think you get heavy metal without Led Zeppelin.

 They were also at the forefront of progressive rock bands, experimenting with alternative beats, time signatures, and guitar tunings.
-The relationship between Led Zeppelin lead singer Robert Plant and classically trained guitarist Jimmy Paige was contentious, but it produced classic album after classic album.
+The relationship between Led Zeppelin lead singer Robert Plant and guitarist Jimmy Page was contentious, but it produced classic album after classic album.

 Throw in one of the best rhythm sections in rock music with bassist John Paul Jones and drummer John Bonham, and you had a musical detente that would churn out one of the most influential bands ever.

 Can you imagine a rock landscape without Immigrant Song?
 And that was only from Led Zeppelin III.

 The band would soldier on until drummer John Bonham died in 1980 when the world lost his hard-hitting, tight percussion.